kidanger/Drystal/doc/api.rst

 .. _set-color:
 .. lua:function:: set_color(red: float [0-255], green: float [0-255], blue: float [0-255])

-   Set current color, used by ``draw_*`` functions.
+   Sets current color used by ``draw_*`` functions.

 .. _set-alpha:
 .. lua:function:: set_alpha(alpha: float [0-255])

-   Set current alpha, used by ``draw_*`` functions.
+   Sets the current alpha used by ``draw_*`` functions.

 .. lua:function:: set_line_width(width: float)

-   Set current line width, used by :ref:`draw_line <draw_line>`.
+   Sets the current line width used by :ref:`draw_line <draw_line>`.

 .. lua:function:: set_point_size(size float)

-   Set current point size, used by :ref:`draw_point <draw_point>`.
+   Sets the current point size used by :ref:`draw_point <draw_point>`.

 .. lua:function:: draw_background()

-   Clear current `draw_on` surface.
+   Clears the current `draw_on` surface.

 .. note:: In the following function, ``x``, ``y``, ``w`` (width) and ``h`` (height) are floats.
 Angle are expressed in radians. ``x`` and ``y`` are screen coordinates.

 .. _draw_point:
 .. lua:function:: draw_point(x, y)

-   Draw a point at the given coordinate.
+   Draws a point at the given coordinate.

 .. .. lua:function:: draw_point_tex()

 .. _draw_line:
 .. lua:function:: draw_line(x1, y1, x2, y2)

-   Draw a line between the two given points.
+   Draws a line between the two given points.

 .. lua:function:: draw_triangle(x1, y1, x2, y2, x3, y3)

-   Draw a filled triangle between the three given points.
+   Draws a filled triangle between the three given points.

 .. _draw-surface:
 .. lua:function:: draw_surface(ix1, iy1, ix2, iy2, ix3, iy3, ox1, oy1, ox2, oy2, ox3, oy3)

-   Draw a surface (set as `current draw from`).
+   Draws a surface (set as `current draw from`).
 The first 6 parameters represent a triangle in the source texture, the last 6 represent the destination triangle.
-The can have different size to create deformations.
+They can have different sizes to create deformations.

    Tinting is possible by using :ref:`set_color <set-color>` (255, 255, 255 for no modification).